Excel VBA Hide Columns

 Sub Range_Hide() Range("A:A").EntireColumn.Hidden = True End Sub

-So when we run the code, we will get the following result.
+So, when we run the code, we will get the following result.

 Example #2 – Hide using Columns Property

-If you want to hide the column using Columns property, then the below code is for you.
+If you want to hide the column using the Columns property, then the below code is for you.

 Code: